 The latest Icecast release can be downloaded below.
-For Windows there is a binary release, for Linux/UNIX there is provided the source package.
+For Windows there is a binary release in an installer, for Linux/UNIX we provide the sources.

 Most current Linux and Unix distributions provide either prebuilt binary packages or a way to build your own package of Icecast.

 This is the preferred way to install Icecast, as distribution packaging is tuned to make Icecast fit well into your system.
 In most cases packaging will also provide necessary scripts/files to make Icecast start as a service on boot.